-- Could lead to incorrect financial reporting. - Are unlawful. - Are not in line with CLN Group's policies or Code of Ethics. - Otherwise amount to serious improper conduct.
+- Could lead to incorrect financial reporting. - Are unlawful. - Are not in line with CLN Group's policies or Code of Ethics. - Otherwise amounts to serious improper conduct.

-During 2021 the Whistleblowing Committee dealt with three cases of Whistleblowing.
-A summary of the actions taken for each case was formally reported to the CEO of the Group.
+During 2022 the Whistleblowing Committee dealt with nine cases of Whistleblowing.
 All the cases have been dealt with by management in a satisfactory manner.

 Critical concerns are reported directly to the Group CEO as and when they arise.
-An annual Business Ethics and Risks report is prepared by the Group CSR Officer for the CEO of the Group and the Board Member responsible for CSR, which summarizes the critical concerns which arose during the reporting period.
-During the reporting period no critical concerns were communicated in the Business Ethics and Risk report (2-16).
+During the reporting period no critical concerns were required to be communicated to the group CEO (2-16).